microsoft/win32metadata/README.md

 ![ILSpy with winmd](./images/ILSpyWithWinmd.png)

-# General Strategy
+# Principles

-This project aims to expose as much of the Win32 API as possible.
-Some project goals include:
+Below are some principles that guide the metadata that we produce:

+* Provide the broadest API coverage possible
 * Keep the names of the original APIs, but express in metadata additional information that can make them easier to use.
-* Convert non-specific types like uint that use constants into explicit enums to make calling APIs easier.
+* Convert non-specific types like `uint` that use constants into explicit enums to improve usability and discoverability.
+Keep enum member names consistent with the original constant names to preserve SEO.
-* When pulling constants into new enums, avoid changing the original constant names.
-This allows developers to search online using the original constant names even though they are now part of an enum.
-* Express Win32 resources like HANDLEs and GDI objects as strongly-typed structs.
-The definition of these structs include how to dispose of the resources (like CloseHandle or DeleteObject).
+* Express Win32 resources like `HANDLE` and `GDI` objects as strongly-typed structs.
+The definition of these structs include how to dispose of the resources (like `CloseHandle` or `DeleteObject`).
 It is up to language projections to make use of this information in a language-specific way.
-For example, a C# projection could use SafeHandle objects for HANDLE and GDI objects.
+For example, a C# projection could use `SafeHandle` objects for `HANDLE` and `GDI` objects.

 # Architecture